simopt-admin/simopt/simopt/docs/EmergencyRoom.rst

 Responses:

  *Total Cost* - We want to minimize the total amount spent on hiring receptionists, doctors, nurses, and technicians while also satisfying all constraints.
+ *Average Waiting Time* - The average waiting time for those who came in through an ambulance needs to be below 2 hours

 References: